GA-FrontEnd-Projects/intro-to-apis/README.md

 2) Open the index.html and script.js files in Sublime or another editor.
 All the HTML and CSS you'll need for this project has been written for you, but you will need to reference index.html in order to write the necessary JavaScript to complete this exercise.

-3) Create an event handler for the form on the page.
+3) Create an event handler for the `submit` event for the form on the page.
 Instead of the page reloading, display an alert box that says "Form submitted" on submit.

 4) Change the alert message to "Form submitted with search term: {term}", replacing "{term}" with the text entered in the text field, saved as a variable named searchTerm.